 - 1. Continuous acquisition mode - 2.
 Triggered acquisition mode (also called single shot mode).
 In that mode, the acquisition may be triggered by either a software or a hardware trigger.
-Two types of hardware trigger modes are available on the camera: - Trigger In: triggers the start of the acquisition and the data output - Trigger Out: signal that is emitted in order to synchronize external devices
+The hardware trigger mode is only available for the SR4000.
+Two types of hardware trigger signal are available on the camera: - Trigger In: triggers the start of the acquisition and the data output - Trigger Out: signal that is emitted in order to synchronize external devices

 The setting of the trigger modes is described in the API documentation or in chapter 11.
 In figure 10.2 on the next page an overview of the different trigger modes that the SR4000 supports is shown.
+The SR4500 supports the continuous acquisition mode and the single shot software trigger mode only.